Cables123/Cables123/README.md

 📫 How to reach me: **cables2005@gmail.com**

-⚡ What i'm running on my homelab: **One server with an E5-2680v4 and RTX 2070 for LLM and Hosting and UCG Ultra**
+⚡ What i'm running on my homelab: **One server with an E5-2680v4 w/128Gb Ram for Porxmox, UCG Ultra for networking, and a custom TrueNAS Box **

 <h3 align="left">Social Media:</h3>
 <p align="left">